impierce/ssi-agent/agent_api_rest/README.md

   [Credential Offer that we will receive later](#retrieving-the-URL-encoded-credential-offer)
 - `credentialConfigurationId`: **REQUIRED**
 - `credential`: **REQUIRED** An object containing the data that will be included in the Credential.
 This data should adhere to the Credential Definition that was defined in the Credential Configuration.
+See the [Issuance Configuration](../agent_issuance/README.md) for more information about how the Credential Configuration is defined.

 ```json
 {